UserNonExist/ScpVolunteer/README.md

 # Installation
 In order for this plugin to work, [EXILED](https://github.com/Exiled-Team/EXILED) must be installed on the server.

-Download ScpReplace.dll in [release](https://github.com/UserNonExist/ScpReplace/releases/latest) and put it in your plugin folder.
+Download ScpVolunteer.dll in [release](https://github.com/UserNonExist/ScpVolunteer/releases/latest) and put it in your plugin folder.